 What are platform alerts?

-Platform alerts are saved searches included in the distributed management console (DMC).
-Platform alerts notify Splunk Enterprise administrators of conditions that might compromise their Splunk Enterprise environment.
+Platform alerts are saved searches included in the Distributed Management Console (DMC).
+Platform alerts notify Splunk Enterprise administrators of conditions that might compromise their Splunk environment.
+Notifications appear in the DMC user interface and can optionally start an alert action such as an email.
 The included platform alerts get their data from REST endpoints.

 Platform alerts are disabled by default.